6 Types of Potatoes to Create Original Dishes in your Kitchen

 Red potatoes as you may imagine have a red skin, unlike the yellow varieties and most of them have white flesh.
 The red variety has a firm waxy texture, which makes them perfect for soups and delicious potato salads.
 They have a pretty good quality but tend to get damaged with ease.

 When you buy them, be prepared to use them as fast as you can as they last even less than yellow ones.
 Some people love to cook these potatoes with the skin but if you plan to do that wash them very thoroughly.

 Russet potatoes are very popular, also known as Idaho Potatoes.
 They are among the most common types of potatoes.
 The Russet variety has a brown, tough skin with white flesh and is very high in starch.
 Normally they are bigger than the yellow and red types.

 The fingerling potato is another popular variety.
-They are called “fingerling” due to their shape resembling fingers (don’t worry they are not actual fingers).
+They are called “fingerling” due to their shape resembling fingers.
 These potatoes are very small compared to the other varieties and can be a bit pricey.
 If you want to prepare a fancy potato dish they will come in handy.

 They are among the most curious types of potatoes.
 Their color is due their high antioxidant content.
 This gives them an edge over other potato varieties in terms of nutrition.
 In other words you could say they provide slightly more health benefits than the others.

 Blue potatoes are ideal if you want to create eye catching dishes.
 Their color can do wonders especially when used in potato salads.
 Believe me they will stir a lot more curiosity than traditional recipes using white flesh potatoes.
 Their starch (info) content is considered medium, which means they can be cooked in most ways without a problem.